Skip to main content

 Victoria Veenstra

-Victoria Veenstra (Barrie)
+Victoria Veenstra (Barrie, ON)

 Victoria is the Justice Communications Team Coordinator for the Christian Reformed Church.
 She serves the committee through communications including developing Facebook content and producing a quarterly newsletter.
 She holds a masters of arts in history from Trent University where she had the oppourtunity to study some of the rich history of Indigenous people in Canada.